-Under the BCM, Seletar Bus Depot will be bundled together with 26 bus routes as part of the Seletar Bus Package.
+Under the BCM, Seletar Bus Depot is bundled with 27 bus routes as part of the Seletar Bus Package.
 These routes would operate mainly from Yishun Temporary Bus Interchange, Yio Chu Kang Bus Interchange, and Ang Mo Kio Bus Interchange, with the Depot handling the operations of all buses operating on these routes.

 Allocated bus services are: